 At first glance, the differences between internal and external communications might be more striking than the similarities.

-Because of this very visible difference, a lot of companies treat internal communications and external communications as completely separate entities.
+Because of this very visible difference, a lot of companies treat internal communications and external communications as separate entities.

 Ready to rethink how you do internal comms?
 Read on…